 This online course has interactive exercises (Flash-based) and should take approximately 90 minutes to complete.

 Professor, Epidemiology and Global Health, Adjunct Professor, Pharmacy

 Northwest Center for Public Health Practice, School of Public Health, University of Washington

 Director, WHO Collaborating Centre on Mass Gatherings Public Health at the University of Washington

 This course requires certain software and browser plugins to be installed.
 See our Technical Requirements page for details.

 This online training course is text-based and is designed for accessibility.
-A print version of the course is also available in the Supplemental Material section at the bottom of this page.
+A print version of the course is also available.
 Please note that the print version does not include interactive exercises, quizzes, or the final assessment.
 Flash-based interactive exercises and quizzes in the course may not be accessible to screen readers.
-To receive a print version of the quizzes, please contact email@example.com.
-If you have any difficulties in accessing the information given in any of our documents or need further assistance, please contact firstname.lastname@example.org.
+To receive a print version of the quizzes, please contact firstname.lastname@example.org.
+If you have any difficulties in accessing the information given in any of our documents or need further assistance, please contact email@example.com.